aiven/devportal/docs/platform/concepts/service_backups.rst

 Aiven for OpenSearch®
 '''''''''''''''''''''

 Aiven for OpenSearch databases are automatically backed up, encrypted, and stored securely in the object storage.
-The backups are taken every hour and the retention period varies based on the service plan.
+The backups are taken every hour, and the retention period varies based on the service plan.

 .. seealso::